DevLeoko/AdvancedGUI-Wiki/wiki/layout-files.md

 # Layout Files

 A GUI's layout and behaviour is defined in a layout file.
 These layout files can be create through the web editor.
-There are two kinds of layout files:

-### Savepoints

-You use savepoint files to save your work in the web editor.
-These files can be imported back into the web editor but can not be directly used on your server.
-To use a savepoint file on your server you will need to import it into the web editor and export the usage file.

-### Usage

-Usage files are the ones you place into the `plugins/AdvancedGUI/layouts/` folder to get the GUI onto your server. **But these files can not be imported back into the web editor!** So make sure to always also export a savepoint file when you are done with your GUI.
+To use these layouts you place them in the `plugins/AdvancedGUI/layouts/` folder to get the GUI onto your server.
+The name of the file is not relevant.
+The GUI name is defined through the web editor.

+You can also use these files as backups.
+Though all GUI data is saved directly in your browser, it might be a good idea to use file backups in case your browser memory gets cleared.

 ## Examples
-You can download some example savepoint files that are used on our showcase-server `AGShowcase.hopefuls.de` here:
+You can download some example layout files that are used on our showcase-server `AGShowcase.hopefuls.de` here:

 [Download example savepoints](https://content.hopefuls.de/AdvancedGUI/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }